jundalisay/spblist/content/en/research/mohammad/quran/sura-006b.md

 Their adherents among mankind will say, “Our Lord, we have profited from one another, but we have reached the term that you have assigned for us.”

-He will say, “The Fire is your dwelling, wherein you will remain, except as Allah wills.
+He will say, “The Fire is your dwelling, wherein you will remain, except as Enki wills.

 129. Thus We make some of the wrongdoers befriend one another, because of what they used to do.